Wanderingidea/Formula3HP/README.md

 Q1 and Q2 can be replaced with BC547 and BC557 respectively.
 For Q3 originally a BD139 transistor was used.
 Like said the circuit is pretty tolerant of using different components.
 I mostly used leftover components without problems.

 Q3 becomes a bit hot so this transistor should be mounted on a small heatsink.
 R1, R6 and R7 also heat up.
 Use 3 to 5 Watt type resistors for these.
+R1 consists of two resistors in series, 33 ohm each.

 Being such a simple circuit a piece of perfboard is used, one for each channel.
 And I added a balance control to compensate for hearing and recording problems.